AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 app.listen(3000, () => console.log(`App running on port 3000.`));
 ```

 There are many other ways of doing and improving the code.
 We could handle errors better, improve the arquitecture with controllers, services, repositories and remove secrets values from the code.
-However, as we are not focusing on these aspects, this is going to be our backend as simple as possible.
+However, as we are not focusing on these aspects, this is going to be our back-end as simple as possible.

 ### Testing the routes